Books

 Children receiving EI services in child care settings increases each year.
 This video acts as an introduction for child care providers and highlights the benefits of partnerships for both child and family outcomes.

-This DVD presents six stories that demonstrate recommended practices as a therapist or early childhood specialist works collaboratively with a family to achieve meaningful goals for their children with special needs.
+Presents six stories that demonstrate recommended practices, as a therapist or early childhood specialist works collaboratively with a family to achieve meaningful goals for their child in everyday activities, and places.
+Facilitator’s guide by Larry Edelman.

 Explore benefits and tips to building partnerships between education staff and Part C providers in support of infants and toddlers with disabilities and their families, and hear directly from families, educators, and early intervention providers in the field.